Today's free startup idea

 Opportunity brief

-Every idea now follows the full IdeaClyst workflow: scorecard, offer ladder, proof signals, execution plan, founder fit, roast, kill criteria, and handoff prompts.
+Every idea now follows the full research workflow: scorecard, offer ladder, proof signals, execution plan, founder fit, roast, kill criteria, and handoff prompts.

 What IdeaNavigator AI does